 Culling is simply the process of choosing the best images from a shoot that will be edited and eventually delivered to your client.

 We do this for a number of reasons, one being to sort out any photos that are undesirable.
-Maybe they’re under or overexposed, your subject’s facial expression or posing is off, maybe the location you chose didn’t read well, or there are duplicates of the same scene.
+Maybe they’re under or overexposed or there are duplicates of the same scene.

-It’s a good idea to start your post-processing with culling before beginning any other corrections.
-Getting rid of these unusable shots first will help keep your workflow organized as you won’t have to sift through the good and bad shots in the middle of editing.
-Knowing that any photo remaining in your gallery is one that needs to be edited will save you tons of time and, added bonus, you’ll be able to easily batch edit your gallery, making corrections a breeze.
+Starting your post-processing with culling is always a good idea before beginning any other corrections.
+Getting rid of these unusable shots first will help keep your workflow organized.
+This way, you won’t have to sift through the good and bad shots in the middle of editing.
+Knowing that any photo remaining in your gallery is one that needs to be edited will save you tons of time and you’ll be able to easily batch-edit your gallery, making corrections a breeze.